brooklynrail/brooklynrail-platform/content/events-beta/2020/2020-05-10-william-d-adams-with-phong-buit.md

 ---
 kicker: The New Social Environment
-title: William D. Adams with Phong Buit
+title: William D. Adams with Phong Bui
 deck: ""
 summary: Artist **William D. Adams** with writer **Phong Bui**, discuss creative life in the context of our new social reality.